sjforman/sjforman.github.io/content/posts/llms-for-mmr-persuasion-rct-2/index.md

 {{< figure src="ancova-coef-plot-1.png" title="Adjusted Treatment–Control effect (95% CI)" alt="Horizontal coefficient plot of the adjusted Treatment vs Control effect with a 95% confidence interval that does not include zero." >}}

+# The effect appears to be durable over a period of at least several days

+A software bug caused the post-intervention survey not to be presented to the first cohort of participants I recruited for this study from Prolific.
+Unfortunate!
+But also unintentionally very illuminating.
+I

 # Next step: a clinical pilot

 This study, like the first one, has self-reported vaccination intent as its endpoint.
 It's a good first step, but obviously it's not the same as shots in arms.